Why Truck Driving Makes a Great Second Career

 Truck driving as a second career is a popular choice when it comes to those reaching retirement age.
 There is a shortage of drivers in the industry, so a job isn’t hard to find, and the easy and accessible training process makes this a very appealing career track.
 There are numerous benefits for adults, whether coupling or going solo, to get out on the road.

 Truck driving is an excellent way to make money, an important consideration when saving for retirement.
 If you don’t have a college degree but want to earn like you do, CDL training takes a few months and will have you making an excellent salary almost immediately.
 There is a shortage of drivers, meaning a job won’t be hard to find.
 In addition to the solid income, the majority of trucking companies offer standard health benefits including dental, not to mention a 401(k) option.

 Independence & Travel

-The trucking lifestyle allows for you to handle your day-to-day exactly the way you like, as long as you reach your destination on time.
+The trucking lifestyle allows you to handle your day-to-day exactly the way you like, as long as you reach your destination on time.
 You can travel to places you’ve never been before, an opportunity not granted in many professions.
-You can spend your days listening to the radio, your favorite tunes, TED talks, or audiobooks.
+Most days you can spend listening to the radio, your favorite tunes, TED talks, or audiobooks.
 You can enjoy the solitude that comes with the truck driving life, and still be able to call family and friends whenever you like if the road gets lonely.